Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 pages.

 First, visit the "Upcoming Concerts" page and refresh the page a couple of times.
-The first time the page is loaded the web api app will send a request to SQL server but the following requests will go to Azure Cache for Redis.
+The first time the page is loaded the web API app will send a request to SQL server, but the following requests will go to Azure Cache for Redis.

 ![image of App Insights shows connection to SQL server to retrieve data](./assets/Guide/Simulating_AppInsightsRequestWithSqlServer.png)